mhausenblas/bigquery-linkeddata/README.txt

-In order to perform the following steps, you need a Google Storage as well as an Big Query account.
+In order to perform the following steps, you need a Google Storage as well as a BigQuery account.
 Let us further assume that you've checked out the source from https://bigquery-linkeddata.googlecode.com/hg/ into the $bgl directory, which we will use as the base directory in the following.